-Trying to get healthy is such a mess seriously it feels like you have to slip on your hip waders to get through all the bullshit.
-I think this is seriously one of the biggest barriers to health is that there is so much info out there on how to be healthy that it is completely overwhelming.
+Trying to get healthier is such a mess, seriously it feels like you have to slip on your hip waders to get through all the bullshit.
+I think this is one of the biggest barriers for average bitches like me just trying to be healthy- there’s so much info out there on *how* to be healthy that it ends up being completely overwhelming.

-After my second baby when I was trying to change my diet for the better I got to a place where I was thinking I had to buy all sort of expensive “superfood” type items or I would be doing it “wrong”.
-Now before I dig in here I just want to say that I don’t have a problem with these items, I just think that they maybe aren’t necessary for those of us just boarding the healthy living strugglebus.
+After my second baby when I was trying to change my diet for the better, I got to a place where I was thinking I had to buy all sort of expensive “superfood” type items or I would be doing it “wrong”.
+Now before I dig in here, I just want to say that I don’t have a problem with these items, I just think that they aren’t necessary for those of us just boarding the healthy living strugglebus.

 This post may contain affiliate links.
 For more info on affiliate links click here.
 You’re support of what we do here is much appreciated!